By: Brew Your Bucha Posted: October 1, 2019 in Kombucha

 Another great way to add variety to your Kombucha Tasting is to include Jun Tea Kombucha.
 As we mentioned in a previous blog post, Jun Tea Kombucha is different from conventional Kombucha as it uses green tea and honey instead of black tea and sugar.
 This gives Jun Tea Kombucha an entirely new flavor as the green tea provides a lighter taste than its conventional black tea counterpart.

 Since Jun Tea Kombucha is much less popular than regular Kombucha, it makes a great addition to any Kombucha tasting as it adds an entirely new spectrum of Kombucha.
+If you’re looking for a cocktail with a few more exotic twists then try at http://www.inhismind.net.
 While it is harder to find, there are several companies that produce their own Jun Tea Kombucha.
 Going through the extra effort to include this other type of Kombucha will add another dimension to your Kombucha Tasting.

 Don’t Forget the Food!